splatlab/squeakr/README.md

 Overview
 --------

-Squeakr a k-mer-counting and multiset-representation system using the recently-introduced counting quotient filter (CQF) Pandey et al. (2017), a feature-rich approximate membership query (AMQ) data structure.
+Squeakr is a k-mer-counting and multiset-representation system using the recently-introduced counting quotient filter (CQF) Pandey et al. (2017), a feature-rich approximate membership query (AMQ) data structure.